 All backflow device test reports must be submitted to the water purveyor and the County Health Department within 10 days of the initial test, no matter what the result.
 If there is a specific problem relating to the test or the test report form, the tester must call the water agency or the County Health Department.

-All backflow reports must be submitted on proper forms.
-They must be legible and contain all appropriate information pertaining to the test.
+All backflow reports must be submitted on approved forms.
+They must be legible, signed, and contain all appropriate information pertaining to the test.

 A tester must attend a backflow prevention device tester update seminar at least once every two years.
 The seminar must review current test procedures and be approved by Orange County Environmental Health.

-It is the tester's responsibility to inform Environmental Health of any changes in their address, phone numbers, etc. You can call John Banoczi at (714) 433-6285.
+It is the tester's responsibility to inform Environmental Health of any changes in their address, phone numbers, etc. You can contact us at (714) 433-6284.

 Any tester failing to comply with the provisions of this Code of Conduct is subject to disciplinary action.
 The results of the action can be the loss of testing privileges in the county or in a water purveyor's jurisdiction.
 Also, it is a misdemeanor violation to knowingly file a false test report.